 Statement of Goals, Research Questions, and Specific Aims.
-In a short paragraph, describe goals for the planning project.
-Follow with the Specific Aims-the specific tasks that will be undertaken to address the goal of the project.
+In a short paragraph, describe goals for the research project.
+Briefly state the research question(s) and hypothesis for the Full Research award.
+Follow with the Specific Aims-the specific tasks that will be undertaken to address the research question(s).
+These tasks should be very clearly defined and should not include exploratory or development undertakings.
+The research questions, hypothesis, and aims should have a logical connection.